Questions

 If you wish to proceed, we will then contact you when the blinds are ready for collection or to arrange an appointment for fitting of the blinds by professional fitters, at a suitable time for you.
 We usually phone about two working days from date of order.

-When fitting is complete, we accept many payment types including Visa, Mastercard, cash, electronic bank transfer, Apple Pay, Android Pay, wireless cards, Maestro, American Express, Diners Club, Discover, Union Pay, Sumup, bank drafts.
+When fitting is complete, we accept many payment types including Visa, Mastercard, cash, electronic bank transfer, Apple Pay, Android Pay, wireless cards, Maestro, American Express, Diners Club, Discover, Union Pay, bank drafts, cheques, Revolut.

 All blinds come with a minimum 2 year guarantee.
 Some blinds may have longer guarantees including electric 5 years, Velux 3 years, Verosol 3 years.